Reading, Not Thinking: Understanding and Bridging the Modality Gap When Text Becomes Pixels in Multimodal LLMs: Related Work

 \section{Related Work}

-\emph{Visual Text Processing.} A growing body of work explores processing language through visual representations rather than discrete tokens.
-Screenshot language models~\citep{rust2023language, gao2024improvinglanguageunderstandingscreenshots} train vision transformers on rendered text with masked patch prediction, progressively closing the gap with text-only models such as BERT on standard NLU benchmarks.
-On the efficiency front, vision-centric tokenization methods render text as images to reduce token counts: SeeTok~\citep{xing2025seetok} achieves competitive performance with 4.43$\times$ fewer tokens, while Glyph~\citep{cheng2025glyph} demonstrates 3--4$\times$ context compression via continual pre-training with rendering search.
-At the architectural level, Emu3~\citep{wang2026emu3} shows that a single decoder-only transformer performing next-token prediction over a shared discrete space of images, text, and video can match compositional encoder--LLM architectures, establishing unified token prediction as a viable foundation for multimodal learning.
-These works focus on \emph{building better systems}, including new training objectives, tokenization schemes, and unified architectures.
-In contrast, our work takes existing MLLMs as given and first diagnoses \emph{why} they fail when reading text as images, then shows that the gap can be narrowed with minimal, targeted training rather than architectural redesign.
+\mypara{Visual Text Processing.} A growing body of work processes language through visual representations.
+Screenshot language models~\citep{rust2023language, gao2024improvinglanguageunderstandingscreenshots} train on rendered text with masked patch prediction, while vision-centric tokenization~\citep{xing2025seetok, cheng2025glyph} compresses context by 3--4$\times$ via rendering.
+Unified architectures such as Emu3~\citep{wang2026emu3} perform next-token prediction over a shared image-text space.
+These works focus on \emph{building better systems}; in contrast, we diagnose \emph{why} existing MLLMs fail on visual text and show the gap can be narrowed with minimal training.